alexpdp7/raspberry-pi-headless-provision/README.md

 # Procedure

+While this works, I recommend you carry out the procedure at least once with a display and keyboard to diagnose and troubleshoot.

 ## Prepare the UEFI microSD

 To allow booting standard aarch64 images, follow the instructions from [Pi Firmware Task Force](https://github.com/pftf).